KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/expandable.md

     - Use `shouldGroupAccessibilityElement` for a precise order if the native order should be disrupted.
     - Use `shouldGroupAccessibilityChildren` to indicate whether VoiceOver must group its children views.
 This allows making unique vocalizations or define a particular reading order for a part of the page.
 - **SwiftUI**
-  - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.
+  - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new `accessibilityElement`.

 ### State
-- Append “expanded” or “collapsed” to the accessibilityLabel or accessibilityValue of the button (with logic)
+- Append “expanded” or “collapsed” to the `accessibilityLabel` or `accessibilityValue` of the button (with logic)

 - **UIKit**
   - For enabled: Set `isEnabled` to `true`.